 If you or someone you know is coming to the Mac from the world of Windows and are accustomed to the concept of right-clicking, as in literally clicking on the right hand side of a trackpad or mouse, you’ll be relieved to find out this feature can be enabled in Mac OS X. This will work on any trackpad or touch mouse, including the MacBook, MacBook Pro, and MacBook Air, a Magic Trackpad, or a Magic Mouse.

 First, a reminder that a two fingered click functions as a right-click in Mac OS X. This is much faster and intuitive once you get the hang of it, and you can learn more options for right-clicking on Mac if interested.
 Nonetheless, many recent Windows to Mac switchers seem to prefer the literal right-click method, thus we’ll show how to enable that too.

 How to Enable a Literal Right-Click in Mac OS X

 - Click on Trackpad

-- Under the ‘One Finger’ section, select the checkbox next to “Secondary Click” and select “Bottom Right Corner”
+- Select the checkbox next to “Secondary Click” and select “Bottom Right Corner”

 - Adjust the standard Mac OS X secondary click behavior with a two fingered click as you see fit

 I would suggest keeping things foolproof and having both options enabled.